pupilfirst/wd201-scripts/todo-user-interface/converting-design-into-webpage/README.md

 Layout design is the process of arranging visual elements — like text, images, and shapes — on a given webpage.
 It is very important for any website, as it can determine the overall appearance and connection among different visual elements on the page.

 #### 2. Follow the color palette:
 Choosing and following the right colors for a website is crucial.
-Color plays a very inportant role in brand recognition.
+Color plays a very important role in brand recognition.
 When used correctly, color - along with good typography, can be one of the single most important aspects of website design.
 So getting the palette right at the beginning of the project, is very essential.

 #### 3. Follow the typography:
 Typography has a large impact on how users view your webpage.
 Good typography helps to create a visual hierarchy (the method of organizing elements to indicate their importance) on your website that is both memorable and aesthetically pleasing for your users.